ODZ-UJF-AV-CR/GAPP/README.md

 # GAPP

 ### ⚠️ WARNING - DEVELOPMENT IN PROGRESS ⚠️

 > **CAUTION**: This repository is still under active development!
+>
 > -   The app is not stable yet
 > -   Breaking changes may be introduced in future releases
 > -   Data loss may occur during updates
 > -   Please backup your data before updating

 This is ground application for managing high altitude balloons flights.
-It works with [amateur.sondehub.org](https://amateur.sondehub.org/).
+It forwards data to [amateur.sondehub.org](https://amateur.sondehub.org/).

 ## Run using docker compose